maitag/peote-telnet/README.md

 ####Build

-(first look into peoteTelnetClient.lime file where external sources are!)
+(look into peoteTelnetClient.lime file where external sources are!)

 #####native OS: